US

 Sometimes, implant patients need preparatory surgeries such as a bone graft or sinus lift.
 This is usually the case if you have suffered bone loss for some reason.
 The cost of this work can be anywhere from $300 to $5,000 in the US, so this is something you'll have to factor in when deciding whether you can afford implants.

-Some clinics may lure you in with offers of cheap implants, but once you add on the cost teeth implants with the crown, surgery, and scans, it's not so affordable after all.
+Some clinics may lure you in with offers of low-cost options, but once you add on the cost teeth implants with the crown, surgery, and scans, it's not so affordable after all.
 Get several quotes from local dentists before you decide on one—you may be surprised by how much they vary.

 Find a dentist available now for implants near you.